vippsas/management-api/management-api-guide.md

 #### Scenario 1: The merchant does not have a Merchant Agreement

-1. The partner pre-fills the PO using [`POST:/products-orders`](https://developer.vippsmobilepay.com/api/partner#tag/Vipps-Product-Orders/operation/orderProduct) and gets a link to the pre-filled PO on [portal.vipps.no](https://portal.vipps.no).
+1. The merchant/partner pre-fills the PO using [`POST:/products-orders`](https://developer.vippsmobilepay.com/api/partner#tag/Vipps-Product-Orders/operation/orderProduct)
+   and gets a link to the pre-filled PO on [portal.vipps.no](https://portal.vipps.no).